turbot/flowpipe-mod-aws-thrifty/README.md

 # AWS Thrifty Mod for Flowpipe

-Pipelines to detect & correct misconfigurations leading to AWS savings opportunities.
+Pipelines to detect and correct misconfigurations leading to AWS savings opportunities.

 ## Getting Started

 ### Installation

+> Note: Docker daemon will need to be installed and running to apply any of the corrective actions via the [AWS Libary Mod](https://github.com/turbot/flowpipe-mod-aws).
+Please see [Install Docker Engine](https://docs.docker.com/engine/install/) for more information.

 Install [Flowpipe](https://flowpipe.io/downloads), or use Brew: